Petroleum prices to be unchanged till June 30

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-But, now after rejecting the proposal of Ogra, the caretaker government has announced not to change the prices for June 2018.
+But, now after rejecting the proposal of the Ogra, the caretaker government announced not change the prices for June 2018.

-But, now after rejecting the proposal of Ogra, the caretaker government has announced not to change the prices for June 2018.
+But, now after rejecting the proposal of the Ogra, the caretaker government announced not change the prices for June 2018.

 Comments